paraspell/xcm-tools/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/paraspell/sdk/badge.svg)](https://snyk.io/test/github/paraspell/sdk)

 SDK For XCM & XCMP handling made with ❤️ by ParaSpell✨.
 It is no longer necessary to construct calls manually. @paraspell/sdk handles this for you.
-Feel free to become magician and try your paraSPELLS 🧙✨.
+Feel free to become a magician and try your paraSPELLS 🧙✨.

 ##### Currently supporting 43 Polkadot & Kusama nodes list [here](https://github.com/paraspell/sdk/blob/main/docs/supportedNodes.md).